mrkkrp/markkarpov.art/essay/real-realism.md

 Next, I am going to introduce a distinction between reality that transmits a *cultural message* (let us call this *carrier reality*) and reality that does not (let us call this *raw reality*).
-By cultural message I mean *an interpretation of a man-made object by an individual*.
+By cultural message I mean *an interpretation of a human-made object by an individual*.
 If we are to take the realist point of view, namely that reality exists independently of the observer, then for different people the same objective reality might or might not have a cultural message, let alone the same cultural message.
 The message can also vary in time, e.g. it can be updated based on new knowledge